 Staying healthy and ageing well

-- The life expectancy of a male baby born in South Australia is 80.1 years.
+- The life expectancy of a male baby born in South Australia is 80.4 years.

-- The life expectancy of a female baby born in South Australia is 84.3 years.
+- The life expectancy of a female baby born in South Australia is 84.5 years.

-- Aboriginal life expectancy data is unavailable for South Australia specifically, but nationally stands at 69.1 years for Aboriginal males at birth and 73.7 years for Aboriginal females at birth.
+- Aboriginal life expectancy data is unavailable for South Australia specifically, but nationally stands at 71.6 years for Aboriginal males at birth and 75.6 years for Aboriginal females at birth.

-- The vast majority (81.1%) of South Australians self-report that their general health status is good, very good, or excellent.
+- The vast majority (74.0%) of South Australians self-report that their general health status is good, very good, or excellent.

-- Less than half (42.4%) of South Australians are eating the recommended two or more serves of fruit per day.
+- Less than half (43.0%) of South Australians are eating the recommended two or more serves of fruit per day.

-- Nearly a third (30.7%) of South Australians are living with two or more of the following risk factors: high blood pressure, high cholesterol, no physical activity, obesity, smoking, alcohol risk, and/or insufficient consumption of fruit and vegetables.
+- Approximately three-quarters (71.8%) of South Australians are living with two or more of the following risk factors: (i) current high blood pressure; (ii) current high cholesterol; (iii) undertakes less than 150 minutes per week of walking, moderate or vigorous physical activity; (iv) overweight or obese; (v) current smoker; (vi) long-term alcohol risk; and/or (vii) insufficient consumption of fruit or vegetables.

-- More than a quarter (26.1%) of South Australians drink at levels on a single occasion that puts them at risk of an alcohol-related injury arising from that particular event.
+- Around one in five (21.2%) of South Australians drink at levels on a single occasion that puts them at risk of an alcohol-related injury arising from that particular event.

 - About one in seven (14.0%) South Australians are consuming alcohol at levels that puts them at lifetime risk of harm from alcohol-related disease or injury.

 - Approximately two-thirds (66.7%) of South Australians have a Body Mass Index which the World Health Organisation defines as overweight or obese.

 - Over a quarter (28.8%) of South Australians have high blood pressure and/or are on medication for high blood pressure.